tonytrinh0111/innablr_tech_challenge/README.md

 2. Add them to path if not already in path.
 4. Clone the repo and cd to it
 6. Run `npm install` to get all the dependencies
-7. Run `npm start` to start as usual
+7. Run `npm start` to start as usual.
+Note that `lastcommitsha` is only available when running Docker image from DockerHub
 8. Run `swagger project start -m` to start in mock mode

 ### Pulling & Running from Docker Hub

-1. Pull from DockerHub `docker pull tonytrinh0111/innablr-tech-challenge`
+1. Pull from DockerHub `docker pull tonytrinh0111/innablr_tech_challenge`

-2. Then, start `docker run -d -p 3000:3000 -e NODEJS_PORT=3000 -e NODE_ENV=development -e NODEJS_IP=0.0.0.0 tonytrinh0111/innablr-tech-challenge`
+2. Then, start `docker run -d -p 3000:3000 -e NODEJS_PORT=3000 -e NODE_ENV=development -e NODEJS_IP=0.0.0.0 tonytrinh0111/innablr_tech_challenge`

 ## API Spec (OpenAPI/Swagger)